Anuswar/anuswarrrao/README.md

 If you want to start a similar project from scratch, you can use the [Portfolio Website Template](https://github.com/Anuswar/portfolio-website-template) repository.
 This template provides a basic structure for a portfolio website that you can customize according to your preferences.

+## Credits

+This website was inspired by a YouTube video from Coder Coder.
+Check out the original video [here](https://youtu.be/65GVcdESj3s?si=CypD11wIw2S4PtMQ).

 ## Contributing

 If you spot any bugs or issues, please open an [issue](https://github.com/Anuswar/anuswarrrao/issues) or submit a [pull request](https://github.com/Anuswar/anuswarrrao/pulls) with fixes.
 Before opening an issue or submitting a pull request, please make sure to check if the issue or fix has not been addressed already.